Coiot/cbr-main/src/albums/s2/episode8.md

   - scene_number: 46
     scene_title: "They Razed Paradise"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode8-scene46.jpg
     narration: "<p>In the War to Pave Paradise & Put Up a Parking Lot, William Barak captures the Tahitian city of Mai’ao and sets it ablaze.
-While Purea has the ability to take the island back, there’s no guarantee he can hold it.
+While Purea has the ability to take the island back, there’s no guarantee she can hold it.
 In the south, Tahiti sends out another settler in search of an island that may be safe from the aggressors in the west.</p>"
   - scene_number: 47
     scene_title: "Agog, Agape, Aghat"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode8-scene47.jpg